 Limestone Correctional inmate stabbed

 Jul.
-19—An inmate at the Limestone Correctional Facility was found with a puncture wound to his chest on Friday and transported to the hospital, according to the Alabama Department of Corrections.
+20—An inmate at the Limestone Correctional Facility was found with a puncture wound to his chest on Friday and transported to the hospital, according to the Alabama Department of Corrections.

 Brian K. Shelton, 37, is serving a 25-year sentence at the prison for a first-degree burglary committed in Baldwin County.